 – Opening hours 08:30-18:00

-After spending some time walking around the bath and perhaps sitting among the trees to enjoy the silence of the place, continue your trip to Empress Mentewab’s Kuskuam Complex that lies about 4 km out of town.
+After spending some time walking around the bath and perhaps sitting among the trees to enjoy the silence of the place, continue your trip to Empress Mentewab’s Kuskuam Complex.
+This site lies about 4 km out of town.
 It is similar to Fasil Ghebbi in the sense that it contains several centuries-old structures, but it is less well preserved – which at the same time gives it its charm.
-Empress Mentewab ordered this site to be built in 1730, and today you can walk around the ruins of her palaces.
-It is much quieter place than Fasil Ghebbi and it is perfect for strolling through the high grass, watching the vultures that patiently stake out in the large trees that surround the area, and exploring the various ruins.
+Empress Mentewab ordered the construction of this site in 1730.
+Today you can walk around the ruins of her palaces.
+It is much quieter place than Fasil Ghebbi and it is perfect for strolling through the high grass.
+You can spend some time watching the vultures that patiently stake out in the large trees that surround the area.

 There is a small but very interesting museum on site in one of the palace rooms.
 It houses a collection of ancient transcripts and regal paraphernalia and even a skeleton in an open casket.
-It is said to be the remains of Empress Mentewab herself.
-What is fascinating about the museum is that all of these old and precious items are kept in conditions that are far from ideal: the small rooms are damp and the delicate items are unprotected; anyone can touch them.
-Amazing to think that these are objects that in any western museum would probably be kept in a special airconditioned room to preserve them are just lying around here, slowly decaying.
+Locals say these are the remains of Empress Mentewab herself.
+What is fascinating about the museum is that all of these old and precious items are kept in conditions that are far from ideal.
+The small rooms are damp and the delicate items are unprotected.
+Anyone can touch them.
+Amazing to think that these objects that in any western museum would probably be kept in a special airconditioned room are just lying around here, slowly decaying.